hwayne/learntla-v2/docs/intro/conceptual-overview.rst

 .. note:: If you want to run this yourself, see `setup`.

 We checked it with two transfers.
 But what if we wanted to check it with four transfers?
 TLA+ makes it very easy to change our designs.
-We can parameterize any value, and then have different models check with differen values.
+We can parameterize any value, and then have different models check with different values.

 .. todo:: wire2